amitmerchant1990/correo/README.md

 Download the portable version of Correo for Windows, macOS and Linux from [here](https://github.com/amitmerchant1990/correo/releases/latest).

+## Correo?

+Correo is spanish of word "mail".

 ## Credits

 This software uses code from several open source packages.